Estimating the lower bound (xmin)

 and the distribution_cdf runs from xmin to max(x)

-is the data set.
+where x is the data set.
 This can often be

 computationally brutal.
 In particular, when bootstrapping